vteague/contactTracing/README.md

 ### Acknowledgements and collaborations

-Many thanks to Peter Eckersley, Yehuda Lindell, Ben Rubinstein, and the Data61 team for helpful background or comments on earlier drafts.
+Many thanks to Peter Eckersley, Yehuda Lindell, Ben Rubinstein, and the Data61/Macquarie University team for helpful background or comments on earlier drafts.
 Any errors are, of course, mine.

 Comments, edits and suggestions are welcome - the easiest way to contact me is on Twitter @VTeagueAus